 How often do you hear a story about someone who decided to change their life from scratch and move to…Zagreb?
-Almost 3 years ago, Mohamed Hafez did exactly that by moving from Kairo to Zagreb to enroll in the Digital Marketing study program at Algebra University College, and that was only the beginning of his interesting journey.
+Almost 3 years ago, Mohamed Hafez did exactly that by moving from Kairo to Zagreb to enroll in the Digital Marketing study programme at Algebra University College, and that was only the beginning of his interesting journey.

 “Sometimes in life you just make a decision to leave your home and your comfort zone believing that everything will be alright as you take a dive into the unknown.
 I made that decision, but it was not an impulsive one.
 It was a well-planned, organized and thought out move.” – said Mohamed.

-“I knew I wanted to build a career in the field of digital marketing and as I browsed for study programs I stumbled upon Algebra University College that had one of only a few graduate study programs in Digital Marketing.
+“I knew I wanted to build a career in the field of digital marketing and as I browsed for study programmes I stumbled upon Algebra University College that had one of only a few master study programmes in Digital Marketing.
 I was surprised by that fact as my search was really thorough.
 I looked at the curriculum and found courses such as Digital Data in Marketing, Marketing Strategies Based on Data Sets, Strategic Management of Digital Campaigns, Critical Thinking and more, and I was truly thrilled!
 I can say that I have an analytical personality, so these courses were a perfect fit for me.
 I prepared everything, applied for the program, got accepted, made all the necessary arrangements and moved to Zagreb”.

 Studying at Algebra

 Since “There is nothing permanent except change” (Heraclitus), in 2017 Algebra University College introduced some interesting novelties: new courses, master’s degree fully in English… Always something new.
 I met Mohamed, one of our first full time international students, on the introductory lecture I was teaching.
 As time went by, his curiosity and critical thinking made him stand out even more.
-At the end of the semester, he captured the attention with an unusually relaxed and confident presentation of the final project during which he not only reproduced the acquired knowledge but introduced innovative elements into the visual analysis that exceed the limits set by the scope of the project task.- says Zdravko Kunić, a lecturer on our graduate study programme.
+At the end of the semester, he captured the attention with an unusually relaxed and confident presentation of the final project during which he not only reproduced the acquired knowledge but introduced innovative elements into the visual analysis that exceed the limits set by the scope of the project task.- says Zdravko Kunić, a lecturer on our master study programme.

 Mohamed loved the study programme, and as digital marketing is a broad term, he decided to develop more in the field of data science by paying more attention and practice to such courses.
 In addition, Mohamed joined Foreo in parallel with his studies, and remotely worked as a freelancer for several clients around the world.